hoangcuong2011/Good-Papers/Hierarchical Probabilistic Neural Network Language Model.md

 Finally, how to build such a tree?
 In this work the authors rely on Wordnet.
 Experiments show that the method gains a remarkable speed up at more than 250 times, while achiving a competitive performance to the original model.

+There is no doubt that the method is classic.
+Yet the paper can be more solid by having experiment with the model with random clusterings and other unsupervised clustering methods.
+The way the authors did experiments is using prior knowledge (Wordnet), which makes the comparison is unfair.